Post-Master's Certificate in Liberal Studies

 Summer II 2014 -- Thursday, April 24, 2014 (applications now closed)

 Note: Applications are done online--you must apply on or before the dates above.
 The system will not allow you to apply after the date shown.
-An example: The Spring 2014 application deadline is on November 5, 2013.
-The system will not allow you to apply for Spring 2014 on November 6.
+An example: The Fall 2015 application deadline is on June 13, 2015.
+The system will not allow you to apply for Fall 2015 on June 14.
 Please get your applications in on time.

 - The certificate requires 20 semester hours in graduate liberal studies beyond the Master's level, which will include 18 elective hours of GLS courses and the successful completion of a qualifying exit exam, GLS 599, which carries two hours credit.
 GLS UNCW courses previously used for the MALS degree cannot be used for the post-master's certificate.